jharlow/cavelog/README.md

 - [ ] edit history on caves/subsystem/location and permission based on refferal (from UKC?)
   - [ ] checkbox/text about the importance of accuracy on cave/subsystem/edit forms and warning about tracability of edits/additions
 - [ ] add cave id to log locations copy
-- [ ] add button to add a new location to cave on table footer of edit locations on log table
 - [ ] Add cave connections
   - [ ] Adding cave to log suggests relevant cave connections
 - [ ] searchable/paginating locations